Type 212CD submarine: Project history

-A €5.5 billion contract for development and procurement of the six submarines was placed with TKMS in July 2021 after the German and Norwegian governments reached an agreement in principle in March.
+A €5.5 billion contract for development and procurement of the six submarines was placed with TKMS on 8 July 2021 after the German and Norwegian governments reached an agreement in principle in March.
 This followed an extensive period of negotiation between industry and the two governments which took place after Norway had, in 2017, decided on an extensive naval partnership with Germany and TKMS for their Ula-class replacement project.
 The Ula-class submarines were also built by TKMS/HDW.

 In Kiel, a German-Norwegian Building Program Office (BPO) is to be set up and tasked with representing the two states in matters of design, construction and acceptance.
 Management will alternate between a German and Norwegian representative, with a third of the staff being Norwegian.

 Afterwards, a Lifetime Management Program Office (LMPO) is to be established in Haakonsvern Naval Base.
 Management will also alternate, with a third of the staff being German.
 The office is to handle questions concerning maintenance and repairs of the submarines.
 Norway will establish maintenance facilities for both countries submarines.
-Construction of the first submarine is planned to begin in 2023.
+Construction of the first submarine started in September 2023.

-Characteristics
+According to the Norwegian Armed Forces Long-Term Plan adopted by the Norwegian Parliament on June 4, 2024, Norway will purchase two more submarines in addition to the four submarines already ordered from Germany.

+Norwegian and German U212CD (Common Design) submarines are to be based together in Southern Norway.
+A Norwegian Ministry of Defence official told Janes on 7 June 2024 that a new base for the U212CD, including infrastructure, would be built at Haakonsvern, where Norway's current Ula-class submarines are already based.
+The new infrastructure will include pier, maintenance, and test facilities for the U212CD.

+Critical design review

+In August 2024, the Norwegian Ministry of Defence announced having completed the design review of the Type 212CD programme.
+As a result of completing the Critical Design Review (CDR), the production of the submarines will be intensified.

+Submarine design

-The submarines will be based on, but nearly twice the size of the current Type 212A class and features a new stealth design - the hull will be diamond-shaped to deflect emissions by the active sonars common on modern anti-submarine warfare (ASW) ships.
+The submarines will be based on, but nearly twice the size of the current Type 212A class and features a new stealth design—the hull will be diamond-shaped to deflect emissions by the active sonars common on modern anti-submarine warfare (ASW) ships.